gerusz/covidnl/README.md

 * Top right: cumulative cases on a logarithmic scale
 * Bottom: cumulative cases and daily cases charted on a log-log scale.
 A downwards trend shows a <1 reproduction rate.

 The file is [found here](https://data.rivm.nl/covid-19/COVID-19_casus_landelijk.json).
-Warning, it's a 30 MB JSON file (that's going to be fatter the more the govt. fails the pandemic response) so try to open it with a sane text editor.
+Warning, it's a 30 MB JSON file (that's going to be fatter the more the govt. botches the pandemic response) so try to open it with a sane text editor.
 (That is, not notepad.)

 #How to use it?

 The best way to run it is to run covidstats.py with some launch arguments.
-These are:
+They are all optional, by default the data will show countrywide stats excluding the last 3 days, and a trendline with a 7-day smoothing window.
+The arguments are:

 Short argument|Long argument|Value required?|Effect
 ---|---|---|---